TACC/SyncMeTool/README.md

     % syncMe status

-to make sure that all local repos are up-to-date.
+to make sure that all local repos are up-to-date and that there are no uncommited files.
 You'll have to commit any changes or push to ``origin`` manually.

 ## Important output reported last